eyamenko/eyamenko.github.io/content/blog/robust-caching-with-redis/index.md

 keyValuePairs.Select(kvp => db.StringSetAsync(kvp.Key, kvp.Value, expiry: _cacheExpiry, flags: CommandFlags.FireAndForget));
 ```

 5. Set the minimum number of worker threads used by the application.
-You can read more about it [here](https://github.com/StackExchange/StackExchange.Redis/blob/master/docs/Timeouts.md).
+More can be read about it [here](https://github.com/StackExchange/StackExchange.Redis/blob/master/docs/Timeouts.md).

 ```csharp
 // Program.cs